villares/faded-parsons-visual/README.md

 Also inside the `parson_probs` folder, you will find some `.py` files that contain py5 imported mode style code for a problem, with added annotations like `#0given` as explained above, and some extra special comments containing `!REMOVE` on some lines, as well as commented out lines with code containing `!BLANK`.
 Those scripts will generate the YAML problem file and the image file for the problem description.

-## About the main prototipe page

-Again, the working prototype at https://abav.lugaralgum.com/faded-parsons-visual/ is served with GitHub Pages now from the main branch's `index.html` (home page) and `problem.html` (puzzle page).
-If you have any question you can open an issue or contact Alexandre B A Villares.